 - Restructure our balance sheet in a manner that addresses the debt represented by our outstanding convertible notes and that allows us to execute on our long-term strategy and business development plan.
-We believe that this target was met as a result of the Exchange that closed on June 20, 2017. - Obtain binding supply contracts for a combination of isobutanol and related hydrocarbon products equal to at least fifty percent (50%) of the capacity of the anticipated expanded Luverne Facility that we plan to construct. - We estimate that our maximum annual isobutanol production capacity at the Luverne Facility to be currently over 1 million gallons per year.
-As described below, however, we expect to produce isobutanol at levels that better match market development sales in 2017.
-Previously, we expected to produce approximately 500,000 gallons of isobutanol during 2017.
-Based on the current operational plan at the Luverne Facility that is described in more detail below, we now expect that we will produce less than 500,000 gallons of isobutanol during 2017. - We plan to achieve a corporate-wide EBITDA burn rate (excluding stock-based compensation) of \$18.0 \$20.0 million for the fiscal year ending December 31, 2017.
+We believe that this target was met as a result of the debt exchange that we concluded with WB Gevo, Ltd. on June 20, 2017. - Obtain binding supply contracts for a combination of isobutanol and related hydrocarbon products equal to at least fifty percent (50%) of the capacity of the anticipated expanded Luverne Facility that we plan to construct (the "Luverne Facility Expansion").
+Based on the current status of the discussions we are having with potential customers, we do not expect that we will meet this target during 2017.
+However, we believe that we may achieve this target in 2018. - We plan to achieve a corporate-wide EBITDA burn rate (excluding stock-based compensation) of \$18.0 \$20.0 million for the fiscal year ending December 31, 2017.
+We believe that we are on track to achieve this target.